 Understanding Response Rates in Huddle

-Your response rate reflects the number of people whose Huddle submissions contribute to your team’s results.
+Your response rate reflects the proportion of people whose Huddle submissions contribute to your team’s results.

 Where can I see the Response rate?

-If you have access to team results (e.g. as a team manager), you’ll see the response rate in the Dashboard Summary of your Huddle Dashboard.
-Be sure to share and discuss this during your team meetings to encourage ongoing participation.
+If you have access to team results (for example, as a team manager), you’ll see the response rate in the Dashboard Summary of your Huddle Dashboard.

 FAQs